Yassine-Chibane/TicTacToeProject/README.md

 For the hard level, we implemented several logics for each move in a way that the computer will take consideration of the user's move then defend the corners before attacking and trying to win the game

-Once the game is over, it will display whether you have won, lost or drew then it will give you the option to play again ​
+Once the game is over, it will display whether you have won, lost or drew then it will give you the option to play again

+if the user chooses s5 the computer will pick s1, the computer takes s5 for any other m0ve ​
 ### Prerequisites
 Internet